 The Ten Reasons

-In no particular order, these are ten solid reasons why drafting, and executing, a last will and testament not only makes sound practical sense, but also will make you feel good as well.
+In no particular order, these are ten solid reasons why drafting and executing, the last will and testament not only make sound practical sense but also will make you feel good as well.

-- Control When Children Acquire Assets.
-If you believe that your children need a little time to mature before receiving certain assets, then you can delay distribution of a minor child’s share of your estate until an age that you deem appropriate.
+6. Control When Children Acquire Assets.
+If you believe that your children need a little time to mature before receiving certain assets, then you can delay the distribution of a minor child’s share of your estate until an age that you deem appropriate.

-- Lessen the Burden.
+9. Lessen the Burden.
 A will is also a thoughtful act that you are doing for your surviving family members.
 At your death, your survivors will need to handle your personal affairs.
-That can be challenging without a will because survivors will need to deal with probate issues, or even costly civil litigation.
+That can be challenging without a will because survivors will need to deal with probate issues or even costly civil litigation.

 Top-Notch Lawyers in Palm Beach, Florida – Doane & Doane